alem-platform/backend/marketflow/README.md

 ### Baseline

 You will create a `marketflow` application, a system designed to process market data in real-time and offer a RESTful API for accessing price updates and more.
-The application should follow a hexagonal software architecture.
-Emphasis should be placed on clean code, maintainability, and scalability to ensure a robust and efficient solution.
+The application should follow a hexagonal architecture.
+The project should emphasize clean code, maintainability, and scalability to ensure a robust and efficient solution.

 #### Outcomes: